Education

 Ph.D., Baylor University

-Dr. Bindu Malieckal specializes in Early Modern Literature and Postcolonial Literature in terms of the representations of race, religion, and women.
-Her publications include studies of Jews and Muslims in Shakespeare's plays; African slaves and Mughal women in early modern texts; genocide and migrancy in Rohinton Mistry's fiction; and Luso-English relations.
+Dr. Bindu Malieckal specializes in Early Modern and Postcolonial texts, with a focus on India, Asia, and Israel.
+Her publications include studies of Jews and Muslims; African slaves and Mughal women; the pre-modern spice trade and genocide.